-Section 5.4.
+Section 5.54.
 Future Roadway Needs

-5.4.A.
-Traffic forecast.
-The future transportation network needs of Martin County are based on short term projections and long term projections established through the modeling efforts of the RLRTP, which applies the transportation planning methodologies adopted by the FDOT.
+5.54.A.

-For the short term evaluation, the existing traffic volumes and growth rates from the annual Roadway LOS Inventory Report are used to project potential deficiencies in five and ten years as identified in the Annual Roadway Needs Assessment.
-The identified deficiencies are then programmed in the County's Capital Improvements Element, either in the five-year Schedule of Capital Improvements or in the ten-year plan, unless otherwise programmed in the FDOT's ffive-yY ear Work Program or the MPO's Transportation Improvement Program.
+A. Traffic forecast and analysis.
+The future transportation networkroadway needs of Martin County are based on short term projections and long-term projections established through the modeling efforts of in the Martin Metropolitan Organization's Long Range Transportation Plan (LRTP) and short-term projections established in an annual needs assessment, which applies the transportation planning methodologies adopted by the FDOT.

-For the long term evaluation, the existing and future regional road network is modeled using the Florida Standard Urban Transportation Modeling Structure.
-This travel demand model utilizes base year socioeconomic and transportation network data, as well as forecasted socioeconomic and forecasted multimodal transportation network data.
+For the short-term evaluation, the existing traffic volumes and growth rates from the annual Roadway LOS Inventory Report are used to project potential deficiencies in five and ten years as identified in the Annual Roadway Needs Assessment.
+The identified deficiencies are then programmed in the County's Capital Improvements Element, either in the five-year Schedule of Capital Improvements or in the ten-year plan, unless otherwise programmed in the FDOT's Five-Year Work Program or the MPO's Transportation Improvement Program.-For the long-term evaluation, the existing and future regional road network is modeled using the latest version of the travel demand modeling tool known as the Treasure Coast Regional Planning Model (TCRPM).
+The TCRPM is an activity-based travel demand model serving the regional transportation modeling needs for the three counties within Treasure Coast Region - Martin, St. Lucie, and Indian River.
+Florida Standard Urban Transportation Modeling Structure.
+Theis travel demand model TCRPM utilizes base-year and forecasted socioeconomic and multimodal transportation network data, as well as forecasted socioeconomic and forecasted multimodal transportation network data.
 Federal regulations require a 25-year planning horizon, with updates in the LRTP every five years by the Martin MPO.
 This ensures that existing and proposed population densities, housing and employment patterns, and land uses are consistent with the transportation modes and services proposed to serve the areas.
-The Future Transportation Map series is shown on Figures 5-5 through 5-8, the Roadway System is shown on Figures 5-5A, 5-5B, and 5-5C.
+The Future Transportation Map series is shown on Figures 5-5 through 5-8, the Roadway System is shown on Figures 5-5A, 5-5B, and 5-5C.-From the needs assessment, tThe LRTP identifies future deficiencies in the existing and committed (funded for construction) roadway network and prioritizes includes a list of transportation projects that can be implemented from revenues projected to be collected during the concurrent 25-year planning horizon.
+Theseis projects, intended to resolve the projected deficiencies, areis formalized in the

-From the needs assessment, the LRTP identifies and prioritizes a list of transportation projects that can be implemented from revenues projected to be collected during the concurrent 25-year planning horizon.
-This is formalized in the Cost Feasible Plan.
-Each year the Martin MPO prioritizes the needed transportation projects that were identified in the most recent Cost Feasible Plan and incorporates these into a five-year Transportation Improvement Program, which contains federal and state funded transportation projects.
-The County may identify these needed facilities for implementation in its Capital Improvements Plan.
+Cost Feasible Plan.
+Each year, the Martin MPO prioritizes the needed transportation projects that were identified in the most recent Cost Feasible Plan and requests the FDOT use federal and state funds to incorporates these them into its a fFive-yYear Transportation ImprovementWork Program, which contains federal and state funded transportation projects.
+Alternatively, Tthe County may identify these needed include locally-funded facilities for implementation in its Capital Improvements Plan.